American Samoa culture plays role in US citizenship ruling

 Neil Weare, one of the attorneys representing the plaintiffs, said they are disappointed by the ruling, and are reviewing next steps.
 Options included asking a wider panel of appeals court judges to hear the case or taking it to the U.S. Supreme Court.

+Weare is president of Equally American, which advocates for equality and civil rights for people in U.S. territories.

-But Weare said he was impressed with a dissenting judge’s opinion.
+He said he was impressed with a dissenting judge’s opinion.

 ”When the Fourteenth Amendment was ratified, courts, dictionaries, maps, and censuses uniformly regarded territories as land ‘in the United States,’” wrote Judge Robert E. Bacharach in his dissent.